KShebek/cbe504/main.typ

 #plot[#align(center)[https://marimo.app/l/hbhzeu]]

-There is, however, a very important limitation in using Lineweaver--Burk plots; by relying on inverse rate on the $y$-axis and inverse concentration on the $x$-axis, the experimental data will not be distributed evenly across the range of values.
+There is, however, a very important limitation in using Lineweaver--Burk plots.
+By relying on inverse rate on the $y$-axis and inverse concentration on the $x$-axis, the experimental data will not be distributed evenly across the range of values.
 This may result in poorly determined fit parameters $V_"max"$ and $K_"M "$.
 There are many other ways to linearize the Michaelis--Menten equation, which have their own limitations.
 In modern times, it is generally recommended to do nonlinear regression on the Michaelis--Menten equation directly to avoid such complications.